What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Harris and Ismail’s office under local anesthesia.
+Harris, Ismail and Hyneman’s office under local anesthesia.
 Some patients may also request sedative medication.